icon-project/icon-service/docs/governance_score_api.md

 ## setStepPrice

 * Sets the current step price in loop.
-* Only the owner can call this function.
+* Only the owner of the Governance SCORE can call this function.

 ### Parameters